Difference Between Aponeurosis and Tendon

 Because it is comprised of collagen, it resembles ligaments.
 Aponeurosis has a gleaming whitey-silverish appearance.
 Furthermore, this tissue is more sensitive than other tissues.

 It joins the muscles with other muscles and sometimes with bones too.
-But unlike Tendon, its primary function is to absorb shock and energy during the movement of muscles.
+But unlike Tendons, its primary function is to absorb shock and energy during the movement of muscles.
 In other words, Aponeurosis tolerates the pressure during such movement and enables the muscle to work efficiently.

 Traces of this tissue can be found in the whole body, but certain specific Aponeurosis tissues can be named-